AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/error-handling.md

 ![](assets/directives-350x426.png)

-As you can see below, if an error occurs while executing the Create a folder module, the Ignore directive will be applied automatically and the scenario will move to the next module on the error handler route if the filter "Data Error Takes Place" returns one or more bundles.
+As you can see below, if an error occurs while executing the [!UICONTROL Create a folder] module, the [!UICONTROL Ignore] directive will be applied automatically and the scenario will move to the next module on the error handler route if the filter "Data Error Takes Place" returns one or more bundles.

-However, if there is no error, the scenario will move to the List all files in a folder module on the regular route.
+However, if there is no error, the scenario will move to the [!UICONTROL List all files in a folder module] on the regular route.

 ![](assets/if-there-is-no-error-350x234.png)